 Thursday Musical Artist Series

-Fire and Ice: Hot Latin Music
+Fire and Ice: Hot Latin Music for January

 Parking Information: Click here

 Complimentary Coffee and Donuts at 10:00 am

 Tickets $15, $10 (groups of 8+), $6 students, sold at the door, general seating